 Mr. Lam Ching Kui, the Chairman of the Company, was also appointed as the Chief Executive Officer of the Company.
 The Board believes that vesting the roles of both chairman and chief executive officer in the same person has the benefit of ensuring consistent leadership within the Group and enables more effective and efficient overall strategic planning for the Group.
-The Board believes that the balance of power and authority for the present arrangement will not be impaired and is adequately ensured by current Board which comprises experienced and high calibre individuals with sufficient number thereof being Independent Non-executive Directors.
+The Board believes that the balance of power and authority for the present arrangement will not be impaired and is adequately ensured by current Board which comprises a sufficient number of experienced and high calibre individuals thereof representing the Independent Non-executive Directors of the Company.

-The three Independent Non-executive Directors are persons of high calibre, with academic and professional qualifications in the fields of accounting or electrical engineering.
+The three Independent Non-executive Directors are persons of high calibre, with academic and professional qualifications in the fields of accounting, finance and electrical engineering.
 With their experience gained from various sectors, they provide strong support towards the effective discharge of the duties and responsibilities of the Board.
 Each Independent Non-executive Director has given an annual confirmation of his independence to the Company, and the Company considers each of them to be independent under Rule 3.13 of the Listing Rules.